5 Essential Webinars on Documentation, SOP and Labelling Standards

 Carolyn Troiano has more than 35 years of experience in computer system validation in the pharmaceutical, medical device, animal health, tobacco, e-cigarette/e-liquid, and other FDA-regulated industries.
 She is currently an independent consultant, advising companies on computer system validation and large-scale IT system implementation projects.
 During her career, Carolyn worked directly, or on a consulting basis, for many of the larger pharmaceutical companies in the US and Europe.

-Mr. Jerry Dalfors has extensive (40+ years) of business administration, consultative, technical and managerial experience in the development and manufacture of highly regulated biopharmaceutical products including injectables, biologics, medical devices and oral dosages.
-He has held permanent employee, temporary employee and company representative management positions with a multitude of the major pharmaceutical and biotechnology companies in the US.
+Mr. Jerry Dalfors has extensive (40+ years) of business administration, consultative, technical, and managerial experience in the development and manufacture of highly regulated biopharmaceutical products including injectables, biologics, medical devices, and oral dosages.
+He has held permanent employees, temporary employees, and company representative management positions with a multitude of major pharmaceutical and biotechnology companies in the US.

 Charles H. Paul is the President of C. H. Paul Consulting, Inc. – a regulatory, training, and technical documentation consulting firm.
 Charles has been a regulatory consultant to the life sciences industry for over 20 years and has published numerous white papers on the subject.
 The firm works with both domestic and international clients designing solutions for complex human performance problems.